waamm/waamm.github.io/_posts/2025-12-18-weil-pairing-part-i.md

 Concretely then, in the rest of this post we will:

-1. Recall the analytic description of complex elliptic curves, as a quotient of $\mathbb{C}$ by a lattice.
+1. Recall the analytic description of a complex elliptic curve, as a quotient of $\mathbb{C}$ by a lattice.

 2. Explain why divisors like $nD_{P}$ and $nD_{Q}$ are principal in this setting, by using them to explicitly construct certain functions on $\mathbb{C}$ and showing that these functions descend to the sought-after functions $f_{P}$ and $f_{Q}$ on $E(\mathbb{C})$.